Summary of a Guided Tour Through The Bundi Palace and Chitrashala

 • Most parts of The Palace were closed to visitors and only opened for the last 8 years.
 Currently, Bhanwar Jitendra Singh (MP) of Alwar takes care of The Palace as well as the Fort.

-• Not only at Hazari Darwaza – entrance gate, musicians were present, but at the Elephant Gate there is also a balcony for musicians and from the side, the structure rose water and flowers were showered as a gesture of welcome.
+• Not only at the Hazari Darwaza – entrance gate, musicians were present, but at the Elephant Gate there was also a balcony for musicians, and from the side, the structure rose water and flowers were showered as a gesture of welcome.

-• The construction of Elephant Gate is 1620.
+• The construction of Elephant Gate was in 1620.
 Earlier Elephant Gate was known as Nauthano Ka Darwaja.

 • In front of the Elephant gate is a stable for the horse and elephant and above is Deewan-e-Aam.
 King used to address the public at Deewan-e-Aam.
 Diwan-e-Aam (public audience) was built by Raja Ratan Doulat in the year 1607.
 Diwan-e-Aam other names are Darbar and Dari Khana.

-• In earlier days there was a clock installed inside a pan that used to fill with water every one hour and the moment it is filled, the clock stuck and a sound is generated.
+• In earlier days there was a clock installed inside a pan that used to fill with water every one hour and the moment it was filled, the clock stuck and a sound was generated.
 Elephant Gate was also known as Ghadi (clock) ka Darwaza (gate).
 The clock is currently in the museum for display.

 • Bundi population is approx. 95,000 mostly depend on agriculture such as basmati rice, oilseeds, soya, mustard, groundnut, sugarcane, lentils, and wheat.